 The heroes in the story above ultimately succeeded in their own professional lives once they got in contact with really good environments, in line with the TV stations I have mentioned in the beginning – the ones that went on making huge audiences regardless of certain anchors being there or not.

 What was the ultimate secret of successful TV stations?
 They have hero-proofed their work environments.

 How can a company be hero-proof?
 Culture helps to some extent: successful companies these days employ a flat structure and have an open door policy.
 This is the visible part; the less visible one is that, in such companies, nobody can succeed by themselves alone and everybody is well aware of this reality.

 Well, yes, it actually starts with clean toilets: too few bathrooms or the predominance of soiled toilets is the most efficient mood destroyer inside any organization.
 It’s like Maslow’s hierarchy of needs: the basic things must be in place before everything else comes along: you know, the quality of training programs starts to matter quite late in the game.
 The TV stations that kept on doing audiences even after they “lost” certain people were simply better than others at addressing the basic things.
 At the end of the day, they simply:

 had a better hiring process for support staff;

 put the right tools in the hands of the right people;

 held everybody to a high standard, no exceptions.

-By offering better products to their audiences, they could in turn demand more money from advertisers, spend more on details and be able to cut fewer corners than others.
-They were successful in maintaining a virtuous cycle in place; yes, it is that simple.
+By offering better products to their audiences, they could in turn demand more money from advertisers, spend more time on fixing details and be able to cut fewer corners than others.
+They were successful in maintaining a virtuous cycle in place.
+Yes, it is that simple.